RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

 - **Arduino Nano 33 BLE**
   - The communication between the sensors and PLC must be wireless.
 This will save time and money on wiring, while also allowing the system to be scalable.
   - The transfer of data between the sensors and the Arduino must be nearly instantaneous for accurate and reliable monitoring of the CO and NO levels in the atmosphere.
   - BLE (Bluetooth Low Energy) is lower in cost than the classic Bluetooth as BLE is currently rising in use and has market competition.
-BLE decreases the distance a signal can be transmitted, but the signals transmitted through the greenhouse will not be far.
-The use of BLE allows for a cost-eﬃcient alternative compared to classic Bluetooth.
+BLE decreases the distance a signal can be transmitted, but the signals transmitted through the greenhouse will not be far apart.
+The use of BLE allows for a cost-eﬃcient alternative compared to standard Bluetooth.

 - **Nitrogen Dioxide Sensor – MIKROE-3700**